C0dereview/c0dereview.github.io/_posts/2018-01-09-writing-posts.md

 Open your web browser and navigate to your fork on github.

-Switch to your new branch in the dropdown menu on the left (it should say: Branch master)

 Click on the button that says **Create Pull Request**.

 All done!
 Thanks for contributing to c0dereview ^_^